 You get the idea.

-Culture is something that’s very hard to define but easy to see.
+Culture is tough to define but easy to see.
 It doesn’t take long to conclude that an organization’s culture is “good” or “bad.”
 The key, though, is that you can’t create a good culture by talking about how important it is to have a good culture.
-Culture is something that happens as a result of the behavior of the senior leaders in any organization.
+Culture is something that happens as a result of the behavior of senior leaders in any organization.
 If there was ever an area where it’s important to “walk the talk,” this is it.

 So, what did the dog learn?
 I’ll tell you.
 The dog learned, “don’t go to that person … they’re going to kick me!”
 Compare this to the mixed message of beating on your team to “get out of the box” or “try something new and different” or otherwise take a risk, only to be “rewarded” with criticism and “what were you thinking!?!” when they fail.
 What does the team member learn?
 They learn not to “stick their neck out” and take a risk because they might get their head chopped off.
 It’s one thing to “say” to your team that you want them to try new things and take a few risks, but it’s a far different thing to create an environment (culture) that makes it “safe” for them to do so.